sweattep/modern_quotes/README.md

 >Eat your food as your medicine, otherwise you have to eat medicine as your food.

 >With all of you men out there who think that having a thousand different ladies is pretty cool, I have learned in my life I've found out that having one woman a thousand different times is much more satisfying.

+>I learned everything it takes to become a superstar while in WWE.
+That's understanding merchandise, knowing how to look for the hard camera in a match, presenting myself a certain way in interviews.